cklanac/cklanac.github.io/_posts/2015-06-21-github-flavored-ruby-for-pages.md

 ---
 layout: post
-title: Github Flavored Ruby for Github-Pages
+title: Github Flavored Ruby for Github Pages
 ---

+GitHub uses a specific version of Ruby to run GitHub Pages, currently at 2.1.7.
+This post walks thru installing `rbenv`, and `ruby-build-github` to get the same Ruby build that Pages uses.

 ## A little background